karan845/Path-finding-visualizer/README.md

 - **Colormap and Aesthetics:** Adjust the custom colormap colors, background, and grid line settings to change the look and feel.
 - **Animation Timing:** Change the `pause_time` parameter (default 0.2 sec) in `grid.py` to speed up or slow down the animation.

-## Contributing

-Contributions, issues, and suggestions are welcome!
-Please feel free to open an issue or submit a pull request with improvements or bug fixes.

-## License

-This project is licensed under the [Apache License 2.0](LICENSE).